Estimation of partial rankings from sparse, noisy comparisons: Methods

-To update $\bm{r}$ given $\bm{\sigma}$, we can greedily identify the pair of consecutive ranks $r<r'$ that produces the largest decrease $\Delta \mathcal{L}(r,r')$ in the negative log-posterior when the two ranks are merged.
+and we have dropped the dependence on the strength parameters as we consider them fixed. $C(R)$ accounts for the contribution to the negative log-posterior given by the number of rankings $R$, $g(r)$ describes contributions from group sizes and strengths, and $f(r,r')$ captures the interaction terms between the rank groups based on the comparison matrix $\bm{\omega}$ among the rank groups.

 Let $R$ represent the current number of ranks, and let $\bm{n}$ denote the sizes of the rank groups before the merge.
-The change in the negative log-posterior resulting from merging $r$ and $r'$ is given by:
+Then the change in the negative log-posterior resulting from merging $r$ and $r'$ is given by: